varshiths/scg-augmented/diary.md

 Discovered a bug where the teacher preds were off my 1.
 To fix and repeat the last two experiments.

+Model with the background class masked out for both the teacher loss as well as the gold label loss.

 PREDCLS for MOTIFNET-SIZE

 | Model | R@20 | R@50 | R@100 |